 In 2014-15 Laura became the ABCFT Retiree president, breaking new ground for retirees as co-chair of the CFT Retiree Organizing Committee and helping to form the CFT Council of Retired Members that will have, after this CFT Convention, its own president who will sit on the CFT Executive Council.

-In 2013, Laura was asked to serve as an AFT consultant, assisting U.S. locals reach their full potential, which she continues to do.
+Laura was asked to serve as an AFT consultant in 2013, assisting U.S. locals reach their full potential, which she continues to do.
 Laura has left a legacy of a strong local and her impact has been felt in union households around the world.
 One of her favorite sayings that pretty much sums her up is, “You want to go fast, go alone, if you want to go far, go together.”